Funding Opportunity Title: U.S. Embassy Amman Public Affairs Section Annual Program Statement

 - Empowering families and youth to take an active role in preventing violence and building social cohesion in their local communities; and

-- Engaging diverse stakeholders to promote media literacy and combat hate speech, cyberbullying, and violent extremism.
+- Engaging diverse stakeholders to promote media literacy and combat hate speech, cyberbullying, misinformation, and violent extremism.

 PROMOTING MUTUAL UNDERSTANDING by